 Hummingbird

-Backyard bird enthusiasts and people in general love birds.
+Backyard enthusiasts and people in general love birds.
 Bird watching is one of the world’s most popular hobbies.
 Unsurprisingly, there are three holidays to celebrate and enjoy with our Avian friends.
 They are Bird Day, National Bird Day, and International Migratory Bird Day.
-We hope you plan on enjoying them all.
+Each bird holiday has its own special date.
+We hope you plan on enjoying all three holidays.
 We know we will!

 Movie of the Day: The Birds, by Edgar Allan Poe

-Now, let’s help to remove some of the confusion around these three distinctly different days:
+Now, let’s help to remove some of the confusion around these three distinctly different days…. read on

 Baltimore Oriole